 In 1934, Mr. Hall founded a non-profit educational corporation, the Philosophical Research Society, in Los Angeles, California, dedicated to the dissemination of useful knowledge in the fields of Philosophy, Comparative Religion, and Psychology.

 A year later, construction began on the headquarters, along with a printing press and book bindery.
 The wisdom research library first opened in 1937, and grew to a collection of over 30,000 rare books and manuscripts.

 A 300 seat auditorium was completed in 1959, where he gave lectures almost every Sunday until his death in 1990.
 The auditorium cornerstone inscription reads: “Dedicated to the Truth Seekers of All Times.”

 The headquarters still stand on Los Feliz Blvd., and the Mayan-Revival buildings from architect Robert Stacy-Judd have been preserved as a cultural and historic landmark.
-The PRS no longer provides regular classes for the community, but does offer distance-learning degrees, which was one of Mr. Hall’s long-time projects.
+The PRS continues to provide regular classes for the community, and offers distance-learning degrees through its University of Philosophical Research (UPR).
+The realization of an accredited wisdom university was one of Mr. Hall’s life-long goals for the Institution.

 AIMS and PURPOSES: (from 1960)

 - To discover additional knowledge by intensively investigating the essential teachings of the world’s greatest scientific, spiritual and cultural leaders, and by further clarifying and integrating man’s heritage of wisdom

 - To apply this heritage to the present needs of mankind, by means of modern skills and the cooperation of outstanding experts.